TeamFND/DiffUtils/DOC_EN.md

 - procedure Clear() - removes all elements from the list
 - procedure SetRange(index:integer,elems:array of integer) - allows you to set range of elements by start index and array.
 Length is not passed as an arguement
 - procedure GoBack() - cancels last change in history
-- procedure GoForward() - does the last cancelled changу again
+- procedure GoForward() - does the last cancelled change again
-- procedure ClearHistory() - removes all records from hstory
+- procedure ClearHistory() - removes all records from history
 - property HistoryCountBack - returns amount of elements before current state
 - property History - returns full change history
 - property HistoryCountForward - returns amount of elements after current state
-- property Items - allows accress to elements by index given in square braces
+- property Items - allows access to elements by index given in square braces
 - property Count - returns number of elements in the List

 # record THistoryItem